aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 <a name="KeyFeatures"></a>
 ## Key Features

-* Conversion of HTML documents into various formats; PDF, XPS, Markdown document formats and JPEG, PNG, GIF, BMP, TIFF raster graphics formats are supported
+* Conversion of HTML documents into various formats; PDF, XPS, DOCX, Markdown document formats and JPEG, PNG, GIF, BMP, TIFF raster graphics formats are supported
 * Conversion of an MHTML document into the same formats that are supported for HTML
 * Conversion of an ePub document into the same formats that are supported for HTML
 * Conversion of an HTML document from the Web by its URL to MHTML document format